Heat

 The target was 12 per cent renewable heat by 2020 in the Renewable Energy Action Plan 2010.

+Renewables generated 6 per cent of electricity in 2008.
 Bioheat and other renewable energy supports were put in place under a Bioenergy Action Plan 2007, administered by SEAI.

 The Energy (Miscellaneous Provisions Act) 2006 conferred greater discretion on the Commission for Energy Regulation in licensing electricity from renewable, sustainable and alternative forms of energy such as Combined Heat and Power sources.

 It implemented Directive 2004/8 on the promotion of cogeneration based on a useful heat demand in the internal energy market.
 It harmonised the way in which different forms of CHP are calculated with other EU Member States.
-It enabled the CER to calculate y power-to-heat ratios of CHP units.
+It enabled the CER to calculate the power-to-heat ratios of CHP units.

-The Department of Energy developed a plan to meet CHP targets..
-Grant schemes administered by SEAI were provided for Combined Heat and Power Deployment with a percentage of costs and research on feasibility being met
+The Department of Energy developed a plan to meet CHP targets.
+Grant schemes administered by SEAI were provided for Combined Heat and Power Deployment with a percentage of costs and research on feasibility being met.

 The installation of CHP was exempted from the requirement for planning permissions for smaller CHP plants granted in the Planning and Development Regulations 2007 and 2008.